IACC Services Subcommittee Conference Call and Webinar - September 15, 2008

 ASA held their annual conference which had over 2000 attendees.
 Network of Autism Training and Technical Assistance Programs (NATTAP) is holding their meeting in November.
 This is one of the largest peer to peer meetings.
 A number of State Autism Teams will be in attendance.

 HRSA has under the Combating Autism Act, a new program with $32 million of funding, split up over several areas.
-This press release details the programs that have received funding.
 The states that received the Implementation Grants for Improving Services for Children and Youth with ASD were Alaska, Illinois, Missouri, Utah, Washington, and Wisconsin, and should serve as national models for ASD services.

 CDC has a number of ongoing programs, including the ACT early campaign, which is geared to creating parental awareness of normal childhood milestones.
 The CDC is actively engaged in community outreach, and speaks at conferences.
 They are also coordinating with HRSA.